sunjon/Shade.nvim/README.md

 * The color of the numbers in the brightness control popup can be customized by creating a highlight group named: `ShadeBrightnessPopup` and setting the attributes to your liking.

 * The `exclude_filetypes` table above is just an example.
 No filetypes are excluded by default.

+## Interactions with other plugins

+Other plugins with floating windows (for example `treesitter-context`) might have these not show up.
+This can be fixed by setting the `zindex` to 50.

 ## License